The Istrian peninsula, situated in the west of Croatia, actually belongs to three countries – Croatia, Slovenia and Italy.

 Zambratija – if you’re eager to find a sandy beach, you’re in luck.
 In the town of Umag, you can find the small sandy beach that is Zambratija.
 Surprisingly not too many people visit this beach, so it’s nice and relaxing.

 Kamenjak Cape – cliff jumps, hidden caves and beautiful beaches, it’s an adventure paradise.
-We dedicated a separate section for this beach.
+We dedicated a separate section to this beach.

 #5 Rent a boat in Istria

-Depending on what you are looking for, you can rent a basic motorboat, but also one that is equipped with all kind of watersports gear like paddleboards, rubber rings and snorkelling equipment.
+Depending on what you are looking for, you can rent a basic motorboat, but also one that is equipped with all kinds of watersports gear like paddleboards, rubber rings and snorkelling equipment.

 How to rent a boat

-Whatever town you are, walking around the harbour is most likely the best way to find a boat rental.
+Whatever town you are in, walking around the harbour is most likely the best way to find a boat rental.
 Talk to people with boats or head to a tourist information office to find some options.

 You can find boat deals online, but this means that you can’t haggle on the price.

-Online boat rental prices start at around €150 for max of 7 people for the day.
+Online boat rental prices start at around €150 for a max of seven people for the day.

 With or without a driver?